-- In late September 2012, explosion occurred in the Sai Buri district of Pattani, resulting in casualties.
+- On 23 August 2016, bomb explosions occurred in the southern province of Pattani, resulting in casualties.

 Registration for Outbound Travel Information (ROTI)